Phlebotomy Certification Sarasota, Florida

 Preparing to take the Certification Exam

 Once you have registered to attempt the certification exam, you should prepare by reviewing related materials provided to you by the certification agency.
 Every agency has breakdown materials based upon their credentialing exams.
 Be certain to study each day for at least one hour until you feel confident in your knowledge.
 Taking practice exams can greatly buildup your chances of passing the official exam.
-NPS provides full examination materials, unlimited practice exams and three chances to take the national certification exam.
+NPS provides full examination materials, unlimited practice exams and one chance to take the national certification exam.

 After you have passed the certification exam, your credentials are inputted in the national registry and a digital copy of your credentials is stored in your account.
 Your digital copy, and your NPS transcripts, should be downloaded and printed for use as proof of certification.